RavirajKumarTiwari/React/blogs-context/README.md

 1. Install the dependencies:

     ```bash
     npm install
     ```

 2. Start the development server:

     ```bash
     npm start
     ```

 This project was a great way to learn about the Context API and how it can be used for state management in a React application.
-It's a powerful tool that can make passing data around your application much easier.
+Additionally, integrating `useNavigate` and `useLocation` from React Router adds powerful navigation capabilities to the application, enhancing user experience and interactivity.